 The main factor that gives people pause is the cost.
 Snow tires are an investment, with the initial purchase and also the cost – either in

 The bottom line is snow tires provide a safer driving experience in winter weather.
 Studies have shown a 35% improvement in braking in slippery conditions when using snow tires instead of all-season tires.
 This improvement gives you a better breaking distance, helping you to avoid getting in a crash.
 Winter tires also help with cornering, helping to avoid a dangerous fishtail situation.

 While all-weather tires are designed for a variety of situations, they simply cannot match the traction provided by snow tires on snow and ice.
 Whether it’s getting out of the driveway or avoiding a pedestrian, snow tires will help you navigate the slippery roads better than your standard all-season tires.

-Anyone who’s driven in winter weather knows that when the snow starts falling, the roads can get treacherous even for the most experienced drivers.
+Anyone who’s driven in winter weather knows that when the snow starts falling in New Hampshire, the roads can get treacherous even for the most experienced drivers.
 While all-wheel and four-wheel drive, electronic stability, and other safety features can help your winter driving, your tires also play a critical role.
 Taking the time to switch to dedicated snow tires can dramatically improve your safety in winter weather.
 Stay safe!

 This material is for informational purposes only.
 For an actual description of tire performance, please refer to the applicable vehicle owner's manual, or specific information provided by